Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

 \begin{definition} Let $S$ and $M$ be a semiring and $S$-module respectively.
 A \emph{semiring congruence} on $S$ is an equivalence relation $J \subset S\times S$ that is a sub-semiring, and a \emph{module congruence} on $M$ is an $S$-submodule $J \subset M\times M$ that is an equivalence relation.
 If the type is clear from context, we refer to such an equivalence relation simply as a \emph{congruence}. \end{definition}

+Given a semiring congruence $J$ on $S$, we write $S/J$ for the set of equivalence classes.
+Note that, just as for rings, finite sums and products in the category of semirings agree, and moreover, the pushout of the two projection maps $S\leftarrow J \to S$ has $S/J$ as its underlying set, and

-\begin{proposition} Let $J$ be an equivalence relation on a semiring $S$ (or module $M$ over a semiring).
-The semiring (or module) structure descends to the set of equivalence classes $S/J$ ($M/J$) if and only if $J$ is a semiring (or module) congruence. \end{proposition}
+is both a pushout square and a pullback square in semirings; the analogous statement for modules also holds.
+From this one sees the following (see also \cite[Theorem 7.3]{Hebisch-Weinert}): \begin{proposition} Let $J$ be an equivalence relation on a semiring $S$ (or module $M$ over a semiring).
+The semiring (or module) structure descends to the set of equivalence classes $S/J$ (or $M/J$) if and only if $J$ is a semiring (or module) congruence. \end{proposition}

 \begin{definition} Given a morphism of semirings $\varphi : S \rightarrow R$, we define the \emph{kernel} congruence \end{definition}

 Using congruences in place of ideals, the usual isomorphism theorems extend to semirings: \begin{proposition} \begin{enumerate} \item Let $\varphi: S \to R$ be a homomorphism of semirings.
 The image is a semiring, the kernel is a congruence, and $S/\ker \varphi \cong \im \varphi$.